dougeby/IntuneDocs/InTuneDocs/DeployUse/validate-mobile-application-management.md

 title: [Validate your MAM setup | Microsoft Intune]
 description: This topics describes how you can test and validate if your MAM policy is set up correctly and working as expected.
 keywords:
-author: karthikaramanms.author: karaman
-manager: angerobe
-ms.date: 08/16/2016
+author: NathBarnms.author: nathbarnmanager: angerobe ms.date: 08/16/2016
 ms.topic: article
 ms.prod: